A landfill contaminated this couple's water and forced them to sell their home of 43 years | CBC News

 Calling the situation "difficult," Hoogenboom said no final decision has been made but the township is working with its solicitor to find an "amicable solution."

-The mayor said the township has spent a lot of time and money trying to make the area around the landfill safe, which includes burying the material dumped there with clay, converting the landfill to a transfer station, installing wells around the perimeter and paying to improve the water quality at the Haughians' home, Hoogenboom said.
+The mayor said the township has spent a lot of time and money trying to make the area around the landfill safe, which includes burying the material dumped there with clay, converting the landfill to a transfer station, installing wells around the perimeter and paying to improve the water quality at the Haughians' home.

 "We have to not just think about what's good for the Haughians, but what's good for the township as a whole," he said.